 The collection is now housed in three buildings: the Palazzo dei Conservatori, the Palazzo Caffarelli-Clementino and the Palazzo Nuovo, under the name of the Musei Capitolini (Capitoline Museums).

 One of the most famous exhibits in the collection is the bronze equestrian statue of the emperor Marcus Aurelius (r.
-161-80), the only one of its kind to have survived from the days of ancient Rome.
+161-80), the only one of its kind to have survived (almost intact) from the days of ancient Rome.

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and